Microsoft/azure-docs.cs-cz/articles/vmware-cloudsimple/load-balancers.md

 ---
-title: Řešení Azure VMware podle CloudSimple – volba řešení vyrovnávání zatížení pro privátní cloudy CloudSimple
+title: Azure VMware Solution by CloudSimple - Choose a load balancing solution for CloudSimple Private Clouds
-description: Popisuje možnosti vyrovnávání zatížení, které nasazují aplikaci v privátním cloudu.
+description: Describes the load balancing options deploying an application in a Private Cloud
 author: sharaths-cs
 ms.author: b-shsury
 ms.date: 08/20/2019